Fjallar/NN/README.md

 A minimalist implementation of a neural network in Python, using Numpy.
 This project is designed to showcase the fundamentals of neural network architecture and operations, specifically tailored for classification tasks.

 ## Features
-Linear Layer with Advanced Optimization: Incorporates the Adam optimization algorithm, as detailed in Adam: A Method for Stochastic Optimization.
+Linear Layer with the Adam Optimizer: Incorporates the Adam optimization algorithm, as detailed in Adam: A Method for Stochastic Optimization.
 This allows for efficient and effective training iterations.
 Xavier Glorot Initialization: Utilizes the Xavier Glorot method for initializing neural network weights, optimizing the learning process.
 For more details, see Understanding the difficulty of training deep feedforward neural networks.
 * Modular Design: The project is structured into three main classes:
   * Layer: Handles the computations for a single linear layer, including the Adam update method.